 Minimum Qualifications:PhD degree or equivalent experience (six years of research beyond Master's degree) in Ecology, Applied Statistics, Geography, Oceanography;Strong background in coastal wetland ecology, wetland biogeochemistry, geomorphology, hydrology, GIS analysis, geospatial or numerical modeling, data visualization, and R programming;Demonstrated excellence in written and oral scientific communication skills, and working independently and with a team.Work Location:Chapel Hill, NC or Beaufort, NC.A start date between October 15 and November 15, 2021 is anticipated.Some activities can be conducted via telework.
 A flexible work schedule may be arranged.
-Project partners are located at the University of North Carolina-Chapel Hill Institute for the Environment, EA Engineering, Science and Technology, and the US Army Corp of Engineers Environmental Research & Development Center.CSS is an Equal Opportunity/Affirmative Action Employer who provides equal employment opportunities to all employees and applicants for employment without regards to race, color, religion, sex, gender identity, sexual orientation, pregnancy, national origin, age, disability, veteran status or genetic information.
+Project partners are located at the University of North Carolina-Chapel Hill Institute for the Environment, EA Engineering, Science and Technology, and the US Army Corp of Engineers Environmental Research & Development Center.CSS is predominantly a Federal Contractor and is subject to following the terms of Executive Orders.
+CSS requires all Employees (Direct, Indirect, government, state, and commercial), including employees working from home/remotely, to be fully vaccinated against COVID-19 or have an approved exemption by December 8th, 2021.
+Exceptions to the COVID-19 vaccine requirements may be provided to individuals for religious beliefs or medical reasons.
+Requests for an exception must be submitted to the CSS HR Department.
+CSS is an Equal Opportunity/Affirmative Action Employer who provides equal employment opportunities to all employees and applicants for employment without regards to race, color, religion, sex, gender identity, sexual orientation, pregnancy, national origin, age, disability, veteran status or genetic information.
 In addition to federal law requirements, CSS complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has facilities.
 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.